-Have you ever looked at a bike that had fenders, and thought to yourself, “Why do bikes have fenders?”.
-I mean, they can be awkward looking, and just make a bike bigger right?
-Well after some recent experiences riding bikes in wet conditions and also doing some further research, I can say that fenders are one of the most important parts of owning a bike, and you probably should add one.
+After some recent experiences riding bikes in wet conditions and doing some further research, I think fenders are one of the most important parts of owning a bike, and you probably should add one.

-So why do bikes have fenders?
-Bike fenders keep mud off of you, your back, and also off of important parts of your bike like the chain, gears, and more.
-While these components can add a little bit of weight to your bike, they are definitely worth it if you ride your bike regularly or use it to commute.
+Bike fenders keep mud off of you, your back, and also off of essential parts of your bike like the chain, gears, and more.
+While these components can add a little bit of weight to your bike, they are worth it if you ride it regularly or use it to commute.

-Let’s take a look a little more in depth at the different reasons, and to see if adding a fender to your bike is right for you.
+Let’s look more in-depth at the different reasons and see if adding a fender to your bike is right for you.

 - Is it safe to Ride a Bike with a Rusty Chain?